helios-network/helios-core/helios-chain/modules/ocr/spec/01_concepts.md

 ## Off-chain OCR integration

-- Provide means to communicate with Injective using sdk-go
+- Provide means to communicate with Helios using sdk-go
 - Read data from the module, such as a list of approved oracles
 - Submit reports as Msgs (Implement `ContractTransmitter`)
 - Implement `OffchainConfigDigester`